StanleyKinnokChan/Python/Tableau related/Tableau utilities app/README.md

 ## About The Project
 This project converted different scirpts into an single Tkinter app.
 The users can choose a Tableau workbook and perform different functions, which includes:
 - Unzip the package workbook
-- Extract shapes within the workbook
+- Extract shapes from the workbook
+- Extract image from the workbook
+- Extract colour from workbook (image is not included)
 - Perform calcaultion dependency analysis
-- Extract colour from workbook (image is not included)

 More functions can be requested and the fleasibility will be evaluated.
 I will also develop them in the future if time is available.